EuclidProtocol/docs/docs/Architecture Overview/Architecture/Virtual Settlement Layer/virtual-settlement-layer.md

 The VSL is composed of two main parts:

 - [Virtual Liquidity Pools (VLP)](../Virtual%20Settlement%20Layer/virtual-pools.md): The VSL is responsible for performing all calculations related to swaps for its token pair.
-- [Virtual Balances](../Virtual%20Settlement%20Layer/virtual-balances.md): Virtual balance keeps track of all the balances of users and VLPs making sure nothing is ever lost.
+- [Virtual Balances](../Virtual%20Settlement%20Layer/virtual-balances.md): Virtual Balance keeps track of all the balances of users and VLPs making sure nothing is ever lost.